EduBergantini/laughing-meme/README.md

 # laughing-meme
 Another project for testing and having fun.
-Thanks for the name suggesting GitHub :D
+Thanks to GitHub for suggesting the name :D